19Jillian89/ft_printf/README.md

 | `%%`      | Prints a percent sign                      |

 ---
+## 📄 License

+This project is for educational purposes only and is part of the 42 Common Core curriculum.

+---

 🔗 If you found this project helpful or interesting, consider supporting it by starring ⭐️ or forking.